wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 I> Note that we are using the `url` template tag in the above template code e.g. `{% url 'register' %}`.
 I> This means we will have to ensure that when we map the URL, we name it `register`.

 The first thing to note here is that this template makes use of the `registered` variable we used in our view indicating whether registration was successful or not.
 Note that `registered` must be `False` in order for the template to display the registration form - otherwise the success message is displayed.

 Next, we have used the `as_p` template function on the `user_form` and `profile_form`.
 This wraps each element in the form in a paragraph (denoted by the `<p>` HTML tag).
 This ensures that each element appears on a new line.

 Finally, in the `<form>` element, we have included the attribute `enctype`.
 This is because if the user tries to upload a picture, the response from the form may contain binary data - and may be quite large.
 The response therefore will have to be broken into multiple parts to be transmitted back to the server.
 As such, we need to denote this with `enctype="multipart/form-data"`.
-This tells the HTTP client (the Web browser) to package and send the data accordingly.
-Otherwise, not all the data will be received by the server.
+This tells the HTTP client (the web browser) to package and send the data accordingly.
+Otherwise, the server won't receive all the data submitted by the user.

 W> ### Multipart Messages and Binary Files
 W> You should be aware of the `enctype` attribute for the `<form>` element.
 When you want users to upload files from a form, it's an absolute *must* to set `enctype` to `multipart/form-data`.
 This attribute and value combination instructs your browser to send form data in a special way back to the server.
 Essentially, the data representing your file is split into a series of chunks and sent.
 For more information, check out [this great Stack Overflow answer](http://stackoverflow.com/a/4526286).
-W>

 Furthermore, remember to include the CSRF token, i.e. `{% csrf_token %}` within your `<form>` element!
 If you don't do this, Django's [cross-site forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) protection middleware layer will refuse to accept the form's contents, returning an error.